Guest author Jonathan Cooper talks about his views on gender and gaming.

 You are allowed to choose your vehicle, your mode of traversing the story which is a beautiful thing.

 It is irrelevant if you are a man or woman in your games, the games you play will be the same, the stories to explore and experience will be the same.
-This is why in my humble opinion that now when we are about to enter the “Next Gen” of gaming we are seeing men and woman be given equal representation in games.
+This is why in my humble opinion that now when we are about to enter the “Next Gen” of gaming we are seeing men and women be given equal representation in games.

 Shown by how for the first time ever in a Battlefield game there will be a heavy female presence throughout, a trend that I am sure will bleed out through all types of games, I believe that for all the Master Chiefs and Mario’s we have we also need our Jodie’s and our Ellie’s in the hope that the gaming industry will be awarded the same respect that film and books are given.